Sidecar: Military use

 During World War I, the British Army sought to increase the mobility of its Vickers machine guns.
 A gun and its tripod weighed between 65 and 80 lb; cooling water was also required and ammunition boxes weighted a further 22 lb each; each gun required a six to eight man team to carry it.

 A solution to this problem was to fit the guns to sidecar motorcycles.
 This would allow the guns to be moved rapidly between different sectors, and allow them to quickly pursue retreating enemy troops.
 Clyno motorcycles were initially adopted; these could carry the gun, tripod, water and spare parts, as well as seven ammunition boxes; they were supported by unarmed sidecar motorcycles that carried only ammunition.
 A number of different motorcycles were eventually used.
 A special unit, the Motor Machine Gun Service, was formed to operate them, but the static nature of trench warfare meant the unit was infrequently used.

 During World War II, German troops used many BMW and Zündapp sidecar motorcycles.
 On German, Italian, French, Belgian, British and Soviet military sidecars, the side wheel was sometimes also driven, sometimes using a differential gear, to improve the vehicle's all-terrain ability.

 Regulation

 The sidecar is normally fitted to the right of the motorcycle in jurisdictions where traffic keeps to the right side of the road; the sidecar's position is reversed in left-side jurisdictions.
 This matches the usual configuration of driver and front-seat passenger in cars.
 In the UK, sidecars fitted to the right side are prohibited on motorcycles registered after August 1981.
 In Italy, left-mounted sidecars were prohibited in 1924, though the ban was not enforced until 1959.

-In the Republic of China (Taiwan), Article 39-2 of the Road Traffic Security Rules (zh:道路交通安全規則) prohibits the registration of new motorcycles with sidecars but does not specifically restrict fitting them later.
+In the Republic of China (Taiwan), Article 39-2 of the Road Traffic Security Rules prohibits the registration of new motorcycles with sidecars but does not specifically restrict fitting them later.